AWS News Blog

 Taking all of these trends as givens, it should not come as a surprise that we are working to make sure that AWS is well-equipped to support many different types of IoT devices and applications.
 Although I have described things as connected devices, they can also take the form of apps running on mobile devices.

-Let’s take a look at the components that make up AWS IoT:
+Let’s take a look at the components that make up AWS IoT Core:

 - Thing Shadows are virtual, cloud-based representations of things.
 They track the state of each connected device, and allow that state to be tracked even if the thing loses connectivity for an extended period of time.

-- The real-time Rules Engine transforms messages based on expressions that you define, and routes them to AWS endpoints (Amazon DynamoDB, Amazon Simple Storage Service (S3), AWS Lambda, Amazon Simple Notification Service (SNS), Amazon Simple Queue Service (SQS), Amazon Kinesis, and Amazon Kinesis Firehose) all expressed using a SQL-like syntax.
+- The real-time Rules Engine transforms messages based on expressions that you define, and routes them to AWS endpoints (Amazon DynamoDB, Amazon Simple Storage Service (Amazon S3), AWS Lambda, Amazon Simple Notification Service (Amazon SNS), Amazon Simple Queue Service (Amazon SQS), Amazon Kinesis, and Amazon Kinesis Firehose) all expressed using a SQL-like syntax.
 Routing is driven by the contents of individual messages and by context.
 For example, routine readings from a temperature sensor could be tracked in a DynamoDB table; an aberrant reading that exceeds a value stored in the thing shadow can trigger a Lambda function .

 - The Message Broker speaks MQTT (and also HTTP 1.1) so your devices can take advantage of alternative protocols even if your cloud backend does not speak them.
 The Message Broker can scale to accommodate billions of responsive long-lived connections between things and your cloud applications.
 Things use a topic-based pub/sub model to communicate with the broker, and can also publish via HTTP request/response.
 They can publish their state and can also subscribe to incoming messages.
 The pub/sub model allows a single device to easily and efficiently share its status with any number of other devices (thousands or even millions).